ldtteam/MinecoloniesWiki/pages/src/source/items/scrolls.md

 ## Spatial Guard Reinforcements Scroll

-Calls [Guards](../../source/workers/guard) to you for a limited time.
+Calls Guards to you for a limited time.
 Like the [Rallying Banner](../../source/items/rallyingbanner), but can only summon one tower of Guards at a time and has a finite time period.
-Must be registered to your Town Hall and to a [Guard](../../source/buildings/guardtower)/[Barracks Tower](../../source/buildings/barrackstower) (register it by shift + right-clicking on the hut block).
+Must be registered to your Town Hall and to a [Guard Tower](../../source/buildings/guardtower)/[Barracks Tower](../../source/buildings/barrackstower) (register it by shift + right-clicking on the hut block).

 This scroll is crafted by the Enchanter with 1 Ultrasafe Colony Teleport Scroll, 5 lapis lazuli, 1 ender pearl, and 1 paper.
 For the Enchanter to unlock this recipe, you must have the More Scrolls [research](../../source/systems/research) completed.